About Durand

 Business & Licensing Records

-The City of Durand's economic development department oversees business-related public records, including business licenses, permits, and zoning information.
+The City of Durand's economic development department oversees business related public records, including business licenses, permits, and zoning information.
 Residents and business owners can access these records through the city's website or by contacting the economic development office directly.
 The Pepin County Economic Development Corporation also maintains information on local businesses and economic initiatives throughout the area.

 Economy & Demographics

 The City of Durand's economic development department collects and maintains public records related to the city's economy, including business licenses, zoning information, and economic development initiatives.
 These records can be accessed through the city's website or by contacting the economic development office directly.
-The Pepin County Economic Development Corporation also provides information on the county's economic landscape and development projects.
+The Pepin County Economic Development Corporation also provides information on the county's economy and development projects.

 Elections & Voter Records